cavedave/TogRespirator/README.md

 This is not a practical system yet.
 This is a project in development for educational and research purposes.

-In particular, these sorts of systems may not be suitable for patients with an infectious disease.
+In particular, these sort of systems may not be suitable for patients with an infectious disease.
 >'Aerosol generating procedures, such as noninvasive ventilation (NIV), high-flow nasal cannula (HFNC), bag-mask ventilation, and intubation are of particularly high risk.' <sup>1</sup>

 >'...although exhaled air dispersion during high-flow nasal oxygen therapy and non-invasive ventilation via different interfaces is restricted, provided that there is a good mask interface fitting, not all hospitals around the world have access to such interfaces or enough personal-protective equipment of sufficiently high quality (ie, considered fit-tested particulate respirators, N95 or equivalent,